 };

-To the full extent syntactic sugar came to JavaScript world only with the advance of CoffeeScript, a subset of the language that transcompiles into JavaScript.
+To the full extent syntactic sugar came to JavaScript world only with the advance of CoffeeScript, a subset of the language that transcompiles (compiles source-to-source) into JavaScript.
 Actually CoffeeScript inspired by Ruby, Python and Haskell, has unlocked arrow-functions, spreads and other syntax to JavaScript developers.
-In 2011 Brendan Eich (the author of JavaScript) admitted that CoffeeScript influenced him in his work on EcmaScript Harmony, which was finalized this summer in EcmaScript 6th specification.
-Now we can look at how this affected new JavaScript.
+In 2011 Brendan Eich (the author of JavaScript) admitted that CoffeeScript influenced him in his work on EcmaScript Harmony, which was finalized this summer in ECMA-262 6th Edition specification.
+From marketing perspective the spec writers agreed on using a new name convention that makes 6th edition - EcmaScript 2015 and 7th - EcmaScript 2016.
+Yet the community used to abbreviations ES6 and ES7.
+To avoid the confusion further in the book we will refer the specifications by these names Now we can look at how this affected new JavaScript.

 Arrow functions